 Whether your company is large or small, recruiting a diverse workforce and enacting policies that promote equity and inclusion should be a top priority of human resources.

-This includes welcoming people who are deaf and hard of hearing, especially considering many people have job-related and age-related hearing loss.
+This includes welcoming deaf and hard-of-hearing people, especially considering many have job-related and age-related hearing loss.
 But it’s not enough to hire minorities and people with disabilities.
 Your workplace – and their workspace – should be inclusive and address any necessary accommodations.

 Hearing loss affects an estimated 48 million people in the United States, including 14% of people ages 45-64.
-While rates increase with age, hearing loss is still an issue affecting many working-aged teens and adults.
+While rates increase with age, hearing loss still affects many working-aged teens and adults.

-Beyond the interview and hiring process, it’s important your company cultivates an inclusive work environment.
+Beyond the interview and hiring process, it’s crucial your company cultivates an inclusive work environment.
 Safety and noise concerns should be taken seriously, and reasonable accommodations related to workspaces should be granted.

 6 ways to create an inclusive workspace for employees with hearing loss